zoe-pith/pith-site/sections/about.md

 Pith is an eclectic pursuit of social and artful dining experiences.
 Our communal supper club is held in a beautiful townhouse in Brooklyn for just ten guests each evening.
 # menu
-Foie gras with caramelized apple cider
+Foie gras with maple syrup
-Coriander berries with diver scallops
-Squash charred with squash seed oil
+Diver scallops with grapefruit and pine nut
-Beef tartare with crispy black trumpets
+Beef tartare with celery
-Spring onion custard with chickweed and trout roe
-Mackerel with apple and peppers
-Peas with lardo and bay laurel
+Peas with chamomile and sheep's milk
-Halibut with morels and pink vinegar
+Snapper cured in sake kasu with kohlrabi
-Duck with parsnip and plum
+Asparagus with bearnaise and wood sorrel
-Millet with cacao and chestnut
+Halibut with hen-of-the-woods and sunchoke
-Radicchio with lemon and olive oil
+Beef with ramps and lapsang souchong
-Persimmon pavlova with cinnamon
+Blood orange pavlova
-Chocolate ganache with sweet milk granita
+Chocolate ganache with milk granita
 # select press

 ★★★ — [Chicago Tribune](http://www.chicagotribune.com/dining/restaurants/ct-review-intro-jonah-reider-food-0928-20160924-column.html)